Hummels clears the air with reported Bayern target Tuchel

 However, last week Bayern CEO Karl-Heinz Rummenigge seemingly ruled the former Mainz coach out of contention by stating he had signed with another club.

-Reports of Bayern's interest in Tuchel had the rumour mill swirling that Hummels could return to Dortmund should Tuchel be appointed at Bayern, but the pair have seemingly called a truce in their stand-off.
+Reports of Bayern's interest in Tuchel had the rumour mill swirling that Hummels could return to Dortmund should his old boss be appointed by the Bundesliga champions-elect, but the pair have seemingly called a truce in their stand-off.

 Speaking to Bild, Hummels said: "We met during the international break in Dortmund and talked.